bhaskarv/ml-zoomcamp-projects/midterm/README.md

 - Purpose of this project is to predict the satisfaction level of airline passengers
 - Sample daatset is availanle in the file satisfacton.csv.
 It's taken from Kaggle [text](https://www.kaggle.com/datasets/johndddddd/customer-satisfaction)
 - Sample dataset contains various data elements like seat comfort, arrival / departure time convienience, food, flight distance, class of travel etc.
-- Target variable is satisfaction_v2
+- Target variable is satisfaction_v2.
+Model will predict customer satisfaction for a given customer, possible values are --<b>satisfied</b>, <b>neutral or dissatisfied</b>

 ## Instuctions to use the model
 Trained model has been saved to midterm.bin file using Pickle.
 The Dockerfile provided here creates an image that contains the model binary along with a python webservice that runs on 9696 port at the endpoint <b>/predict</b>